zioan/pp3_inventory/README.md

 - **Code Structure**: Review the overall structure of the codebase to identify any potential improvements in organization and clarity.

-- **Code Linting**: Utilize automated code analysis tools such as Flake8 or Pylint to identify and correct violations of PEP8 guidelines.
+- **Code Linting**: Utilize automated code analysis tools such as Flake8 or Python Indent to identify and correct violations of PEP8 guidelines.

 ### Testing User Stories